 - It's best to use a stand mixer with a dough hook, but you can make this cake batter by hand (I often do).

-- Since the batter is fairly wet, you can't knead here the conventional way, like when making bread.
-Mix it enough to ensure all ingredients are equally worked in, especially butter.
+- Instead, combine the flour mixture just enough to ensure all ingredients are equally worked in, especially butter.

-- For a more bread-like variation. use half the amount of sugar and sprinkle the cake dough with dried thyme leaves before placing it in the oven.
+- Use half the amount of sugar and sprinkle the cake dough with dried thyme leaves before placing it in the oven.

-- You could even use finely chopped fresh thyme leaves (two sprigs max) and add them to the batter mix.
+- You could even use finely chopped fresh thyme leaves (two sprigs max) and work into the batter mix.

-- This yeast cake variation will have just a hint of sweetness and tastes lovely when served with a spicy jam, preserves, or apple butter.
+- This yeast cake variation will have just a hint of sweetness and tastes lovely when served with butter, a compote or fig jam, (fig) preserves, or apple butter.

 - The thyme adds a wonderful aroma and pleasant flavor.